- Health and Social Services

 The provincial government has created a web-friendly map to help French-speakers find a wide range of services available in B.C.
 Click on the butterfly to access the map and find French services in the early childhood, education, economy and health sectors.

 Message from Norm Letnick

-I look forward to meeting you and sharing ideas on how we can best serve our French-speaking citizens.
+I look forward to sharing ideas on how we can best serve our French-speaking citizens.
 I hope we can foster an open and dynamic francophone community that will continue to grow with our province.

 The activities of the B.C.
 Francophone Affairs Program are supported through the Canada – British Columbia Official languages Agreement on French-Languages Services 2013-2014 to 2017-2018.

 In conjunction with the Agreement, the Francophone Affairs Program has developed a Strategic Plan that includes objectives and priorities relevant to B.C.’s French speaking community, and were identified as part of the a consultation process.

 The agreement focuses provincial activities in a number of priority areas:

 For more information on the Francophone Affairs Program, please consult the 2013 – 2014 Annual Report (PDF).

 If you wish to contact the Francophone Affairs Program staff, please e-mail us at FAP@gov.bc.ca.
 We will gladly serve you in French or English.

 Did you know that the Government of B.C. participates annually in two major events?